When the Hebrew slaves began giving him trouble, Pharaoh responded with a heavy hand.

 Thunder and hail When Moses stretched his staff towards heaven, the rumble of thunder was heard.
 Hail, rain and zigzags of lightning filled the sky.

 Locusts Locusts can be a real catastrophe in the Middle East.
-There is no way of stopping them, since their swarms number in the billions of insects.
+There is no way of stopping them, since their swarms number in the billions.

 Darkness The darkness was so thick that people had to feel their way around.
 This was an escalation in terror.

-Death of the first born Social rank or wealth made.
+Death of the first born Social rank or wealth made no difference.
 You could not buy your way out of this.

 Dead fish float in the blood-red water of the Nile River